Dejhoor

-It symbolizes union between two Kashmiri Pandit families.
+It symbolises union between two Kashmiri Pandit families.
 The dejhoor ornament is always hexagonal and it symbolizes a yantra denoting Shiva and Shakti.

 An interpretation of the term Dij is that it represents "dvija" and is thus the female counterpart of a yajnopavita in the Brahmin community.

 Its function is similar to that of a mangal-sutra or sindoor in other regions of India.
-However a dejhoor is provided by the girl's family and worn even after the death of the husband.
+However a dejhoor is provided by the bride's family and worn even after the death of her husband.